Tubbz-alt/elasticmq-gradle-plugin/README.md

 }
 </pre>

-If no port number is specified, 9100 will be used
+If no port number is specified, the default of 9000 will be used

 Project Status
 -----